How Does the Collateral Source Rule Affect Personal Injury Cases

 Two Types of Damages

-Noneconomic damages, on the other hand, are far more subjective.
-Some of the most frequent awards for noneconomic damages include loss of consortium, pain and suffering, and disfigurement.
+- Noneconomic damages, on the other hand, are far more subjective.
+Some of the most frequent awards for noneconomic damages include loss of consortium, pain, suffering, and disfigurement.

-Contact Michael P. Fleming & Associates for Help with Your Personal Injury Claim
+Contact Fleming Law for Help with Your Personal Injury Claim

 If you suffered injuries or your loved one was killed as the result of another party’s negligence in Texas, it is in your best interest to immediately seek legal representation.
 Do not let another party abuse your rights under the collateral source rule.

-The law firm of Michael P. Fleming & Associates is committed to helping injured people in Houston and the surrounding areas in Texas.
-Our lawyers are ready to review your case and answer all of your legal questions when you call us or contact us online to receive a free consultation.
+The law firm of Fleming Law is committed to helping injured people in Houston and the surrounding areas in Texas.
+Our lawyers are ready to review your case and answer all of your legal questions when you call our Houston car accident and personal injury lawyers or contact us online to receive a free consultation.